m4rkw/minotaur-old/README.md

 ### Credits

-gordan-bobic for enormous amounts of help
+@gordan-bobic for enormous amounts of help